ALVN001/Mypass/README.md

 # Password_manager

 technologies used: python,Tkinter

-#we can store and generate new passwords
+We can store and generate new passwords